smheidrich/non-go-terraform-provider-assessment/README.md

 The executable can be an ELF file, a bash script, or anything else that's, well, executable.

-*Non-Go difficulties: ⚠ Due to the single-executable model, Terraform's registry has no concept of providers having dependencies of their own.
+*Non-Go difficulties:* 😟 *Due to the single-executable model, Terraform's registry has no concept of providers having dependencies of their own.
 This presents a problem for providers written in scripting languages, which require an interpreter and library dependencies to run.
 Our options are to either